Skip to main content

 • Water Supply Requirement (WSR): A WSR accounts for the additional water demand, defined in gallons or acre-feet of water, brought into the Utilities water service area by a new development or redevelopment.
 WSRs provide the revenue to develop reliable water resources for the development, including water rights and associated infrastructure.

-• Allotment: The volume of water a given tap can use in a 12-month period (December 1 – November 30) before incurring Excess Water Use surcharges.
-The allotment volume is based on the amount of WSR satisfied at the time of development plus any increases to the allotment paid for after development.
-A customer may increase their allotment at any time by paying WSR fees or providing City water certificates and credits.
+• Allotment: The volume of water a tap can use in a 12-month period (Dec.
+1 – Nov.
+30) before incurring an excess water use surcharge.
+The allotment volume is determined by the Water Supply Requirement (WSR) fee paid at the time of development plus any increases to the allotment paid for after development.
+A customer may increase an allotment by providing City water certificates and credits or by paying a WSR fee.
+Allotments only apply to non-residential taps.

-• Excess Water Use (EWU) surcharge: A volumetric charge assessed on all water used through the remainder of the 12-month billing period once a customer has exceeded their annual allotment.
-The billing period runs from December 1 – November 30.
-The EWU is applied in addition to the regular utility rates.
-This surcharge is tied to the cash rate for the WSR fee and is evaluated every two years.
+• Excess water use surcharge: A volumetric charge based on all water used through the remainder of a 12-month billing period once a customer has exceeded their annual allotment.
+The 12-month accrual period is Dec.
+1 – Nov.
+30. A surcharge is applied in addition to the regular utility rates.

-• Commercial: All non-residential commercial, industrial, public entity, group housing, nursing homes, fraternities, hotels, motels, commonly owned areas, clubhouses, and pools, including HOA common spaces and irrigation accounts.
-Multifamily development and redevelopment do not fall into this category.
+• Non-residential: All commercial, industrial, public entity, group housing, nursing homes, fraternities, hotels, motels, commonly-owned areas, club houses, and pools, including HOA common spaces and irrigation accounts.

 Frequently Asked Questions#